Skip navigation

 What is a G6PD test?

-This test measures the amount of G6PD in the blood.
-G6PD stands for glucose-6-phosphate dehydrogenase, an enzyme that helps red blood cells work properly.
+This test measures the amount of G6PD in your blood.
+G6PD stands for glucose-6-phosphate dehydrogenase.
+It's an enzyme, a protein that speeds up certain chemical reactions in your body.
+It helps your red blood cells work properly.
 Red blood cells move oxygen from your lungs to every cell in your body.
 Your cells need oxygen to grow, reproduce, and stay healthy.

-Most people with G6PD deficiency don't have symptoms of disease until they are exposed to certain "triggers," which set off the destruction of red blood cells.
-Triggers include:
+Most people with G6PD deficiency don't have symptoms until they are exposed to certain "triggers" which set off the destruction of red blood cells.
+Triggers can include:

-Other names: G6PD deficiency test, glucose-6-phosphate dehydrogenase test
+Other names: G6PD deficiency test, glucose-6-phosphate dehydrogenase test, G-6-PD, RBC G6PD test

 What is it used for?

-A G6PD test is used to check for a G6PD deficiency (not enough G6PD).
+A G6PD test is used to check if you have an inherited G6PD deficiency.

 Why do I need a G6PD test?